-In commemoration of the 20th anniversary of the fall of the Berlin Wall, Symphony Hall presents a unique musical reminder of that extraordinary time.
+In commemoration of the 25th anniversary of the fall of the Berlin Wall, WQXR presents a unique musical reminder of that extraordinary time.

 When these musicians gathered in Berlin, residents everywhere were chipping and chiseling away at the hated wall.
 Leonard Bernstein carved out a chunk himself and sent it back to his family in New York.
 As Humphrey Burton notes in his biography of the conductor, “The entire world was watching Berlin’s euphoria and Bernstein was at the heart of the celebrations: because of his past endeavors it seemed quite natural for an American Jew to be in charge of Germany’s reunification celebration.”